arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/features.md

 <FeatureDescription>

 Are you looking for a cost-effective and versatile microcontroller module for your real-time applications?
 Look no further than the **Portenta C33**!
-The Arduino Portenta C33 is a powerful System-on-Module based on the R7FA6M5BH2CBG microcontroller, which utilizes the high-performance Arm Cortex-M33 core.
-The Portenta C33 shares the same form factor as the Portenta H7 and it is backward compatible with it.
+The Arduino Portenta C33 is a powerful System-on-Module based on the R7FA6M5BH2CBG microcontroller, which utilizes the high-performance Arm® Cortex®-M33 core.
+The Portenta C33 shares the same form factor as the Portenta H7, and it is backward compatible with it.
 The Portenta C33 is fully compatible with all Portenta family shields and carriers through its MKR-styled and High-Density connectors.

 The board also supports MicroPython and other high-level programming languages, allowing developers to write code in a familiar language and accelerate development.
 With its onboard Wi-Fi® and Bluetooth® connectivity, the Portenta C33 is the ideal solution for Internet of Things (IoT) gateways, remote control systems, fleet management, and process tracking.
 These features allow the Portenta C33 to connect easily to other devices and sensors, enabling seamless data transfer and real-time control in various applications.

 </FeatureDescription>

 <FeatureList>
 <Feature title="Portenta Family Form Factor" image="nano-form-factor">